 Cindy Totolis firstname.lastname@example.org 607-777-2548

-Received her BA degrees in French and Political Science as well as a master's degree in French from University of Arkansas at Fayetteville.
-She received a doctorate in French linguistics from the University of Texas-Austin.
+She received her BA degrees in French and Political Science as well as a Master's degree in French Studies from the University of Arkansas at Fayetteville.
+She received a doctorate in French Linguistics from the University of Texas at Austin.
+Her previous teaching appointment was at Mansfield University of Pennsylvania, as an instructor of French and Russian.

 Received her B.A. from Barnard College, her M.A. from New York University, and her Ph.D. from the University of North Carolina at Chapel Hill.
 Her area of specialization is French Renaissance literature.
 She has published extensively on Marguerite de Navarre, Montaigne and Brantôme as well as on the role of women during the French Wars of Religion.
 Her other research interests include French Renaissance theater and issues relating to gender and power in the early modern period.